sg1527/k8_multinode_installation_process/README.md

 ```
 sudo nano /etc/fstab
 ```
-here you will see a  sentence with swap name make it # and save.
+here you will see a  sentence (#/swapfile                                 none            swap    sw              0       0 ) make it # and save.

 ## 8. Enable kernel modules
 ```